StepanHrbek/LightsprintSDK/src/FCSS/readme.txt

   Commandline options
   -------------------

-  path/scene.bsp   Opens Quake 3 map.
+  path\scene.bsp   Opens Quake 3 map.
-                   All textures should be in "path/..".
+                   All textures should be in "path\..\textures".
-                   Camera and light positions are not imported. path/scene.3ds   Opens 3ds scene with 1m units, no transformations.
+                   Camera and light positions are not imported. path\scene.3ds   Opens 3ds scene with 1m units, no transformations.
-                   Apply radiosity modifier in Max if possible.
+                   Apply radiosity modifier in Max to enhance triangulation.
                    All materials should have diffuse texture, in "path".
                    Camera and light positions are not imported.